 [In 2015 Paré told the Washington Post he’s writing an Eddie III script himself.]

 Meanwhile, Beaver Brown still plays clubs.
 Kluge still writes books and teaches college in Ohio.
 Martin Davidson went on to direct the box office turkey Heart of Dixie.
 Scotti Brothers keeps releasing Cafferty/Beaver Brown albums with silly fake concert photos of Paré on the covers.
-[And Kenny Vance produced an Eddie and the Cruisers stage musical in 2001 and kinda forgot to notify all the movie people about it.]
+[And Kenny Vance produced an Eddie and the Cruisers stage musical in 2001 that he kinda forgot to notify all the movie people about.]

 In 1991 Scotti Brothers issued a CD called “The Unreleased Tapes.”
 It featured “lost” Eddie songs (four Cafferty/Beaver Brown numbers lopped off the last soundtrack) and a super-special bonus, presumably to save money by not buying new material from Beaver Brown: gripping dialog from both movies!
 It’s deja vu all over again.

 Above: Michael Paré and Matthew Laurance explain the magic.

 “We were horrible.
 Southside Johnny worked with us as a band.
 He would get really upset.”